Small scale quasi-geostrophic convective turbulence at large Rayleigh number: Results

 Various length scales of the velocity field can be computed from the kinetic energy spectra.
 Definitions for the integral length scale, the Taylor microscale and the Kolmogorov length scale in terms of the kinetic energy spectrum and vorticity (dissipation) are given in equation \eqref{eqn:scales}.
 Each of these quantities are plotted in Figure \ref{F:LS}\subref{lengthscales} for all simulations.
 We also plot the integral scale $\ell^\vartheta_I$ computed from $\widehat {E}_{\vartheta}$, which represents a measure of the buoyancy driving scale.
 For the LSV cases, the length scales are calculated using only the baroclinic kinetic energy for better comparison with the present results.
 The length scales are shown in units of the critical horizontal wavelength and we find that all length scales are close to this critical wavelength just above the onset of convection (i.e.~when $\Rat = 10$).
 Generally, the integral length scale is found to be a slowly increasing function of $\Rat$ regardless of whether the LSV is present or not.
-In comparison to cases without the LSV, the LSV cases show a slightly faster increase of $\ell_I$ for $\Rat > 40$.
-At $\Rat = 280$ we find that the integral scale is approximately twice the size of the critical wavelength.
-In comparison to the integral scale, the Taylor microscale shows an initial increase up to $\Rat=15$, followed by a very slow decrease.
-For $\Rat \geq 80,$ the average value of the Taylor microscale is $\ell_{T} = 0.94$ and the standard deviation is $0.02$.
+At $\Rat = 280$ we find that the integral scale is approximately three times the size of the critical wavelength.
+In comparison to the integral scale, the Taylor microscale shows an initial increase up to $\Rat=20$ followed by a slight decrease.
+For $\Rat \geq 80,$ the average value of the Taylor microscale is $\ell_{T} = 0.96$ and the standard deviation is $0.02$.
 Both the integral length scale and the Taylor microscale exhibit scaling behavior that is weaker than the $\Rat^{1/2}$ scaling law.
 The Kolmogorov scale exhibits an obvious decrease with $\Rat$ and, for the parameter regime accessible here, is the only computed length scale that becomes significantly different in value than the critical wavelength.
 For LSV cases, $\ell_{K}$ is found to be slightly smaller in comparison to cases without the LSV; this result is in agreement with the heat transport data which shows LSV cases have larger heat transport and therefore larger viscous dissipation.
-The integral temperature scale remains $O\lb 1 \rb$ up to $\Rat = 280$, which suggests that the buoyancy forcing scale occurs at a viscous length scale.
-Around $\Rat \geq 200$, $\ist$ begins to slowly increase.
+The integral temperature scale remains $O\lb 1 \rb$ up to $\Rat = 280$, which suggests that the buoyancy forcing scale occurs at a viscous length scale. $\ist$ reaches a maximum value at $\Rat = 50,$ which is coincident with the local maxima for the scaled $Nu$ and $\Ret$ data shown in figure \ref{F:Nu_Re}.
+Around $\Rat \geq 120$, $\ist$ begins to slowly increase.
 This behaviour is co-incident with a decrease in $\ist$ for the LSV cases.
-It appears that a crossover in $\ist$ for cases with the LSV and cases without a LSV occurs around $\Rat = 200$.
+It appears that a crossover in $\ist$ for cases with the LSV and cases without a LSV occurs around $\Rat = 180$.
 This result suggests that at large $\Rat$, the LSV facilitates the buoyancy forcing at smaller scales than those without the LSV.